ExpediaGroup/shunting-yard/README.md

 # Shunting Yard

-Shunting Yard reads serialized Hive MetaStore Events from a queue (currently supports [AWS SQS](https://aws.amazon.com/sqs/)) and replicates the data between two Data lakes.
+Shunting Yard reads serialized Hive MetaStore Events from a queue (currently supports [AWS SQS](https://aws.amazon.com/sqs/)) and replicates the data between two data lakes.
 It does this by building a YAML file with the information provided in the event which is then passed to [Circus Train](https://github.com/HotelsDotCom/circus-train) to perform the replication.

 ## Start using